konflux-ci/release-service-catalog/tasks/publish-pyxis-repository/README.md

 | snapshotPath | Path to the JSON string of the mapped Snapshot spec in the data workspace                         | Yes      | snapshot_spec.json |
 | dataPath     | Path to the JSON string of the merged data to use in the data workspace                           | Yes      | data.json          |

+## Changes in 0.2.2
+* Add support for server types of production-internal and stage-internal

 ## Changes in 0.2.1
-The task now respects the `publish-on-push` flag.
+* The task now respects the `publish-on-push` flag.
 If `false`, then the task does not publish the repository.

 ## Changes in 0.2.0